metagriffin/firecsv/README.rst

 * Column-based sorting
 * Auto-detection of numbers, emails, and URLs
 * Data is never altered; only the rendering may be enhanced
+* Rendering of all-numeric columns as pie charts

 Future Features